 - Form student groups and distribute cases (identical or different) to each team.
 Consider limiting the group size to 2-3 students.

 - Create Breakout Rooms in Zoom

 - Select the Breakout Room button.
 If the button is not visible, be sure you have entered the Zoom space through your Zoom portal (i.e., do not enter the session via the same link and passcode given to students).

 - Enter the preferred number of breakout rooms.

 - The quickest way to assign students to rooms in Zoom is to choose Assign Automatically.

-- If pre-assigned groups are essential to the activity, use Assign Manually to manually assign students to rooms one-by-one or select Let participants choose room to enable students to join pre-assigned groups.
-Send pre-assigned group lists to students ahead of time via an email, or Canvas or include the lists with the Case Study google doc.
-Plan a few extra minutes the first time students are asked to navigate to their own room.
+- If pre-assigned groups are essential to the activity, use Assign Manually to manually assign students to rooms one by one or select Let participants choose a room to enable students to join pre-assigned groups.
+Send pre-assigned group lists to students via email or Canvas or include the lists with the Case Study Google Doc.
+Plan extra minutes when students are asked to navigate to their room.